Plymouth, Massachusetts: Climate

-Plymouth has a humid continental climate (Dfb) which is the predominant climate for Massachusetts.
+Plymouth has a hot summer humid continental climate (Dfa) which is the predominant climate for Massachusetts.
 Due to its location on the Atlantic Ocean, humidity levels can be very high year-round.
 Plymouth's coastal location causes it to experience warmer temperatures than many inland locations in New England.
 Summers are typically hot and humid, while winters are cold, windy and often snowy.

-Plymouth's warmest month is July, with an average high temperature of 80.6 °F and an average low of 61.6 °F. The coldest month is January, with an average high temperature of 38.1 °F and an average low of 20.1 °F.
+Plymouth's warmest month is July, with an average high temperature of 84.0 °F and an average low of 64.1 °F. The coldest month is January, with an average high temperature of 41.0 °F and an average low of 21.8 °F.

 Much like the rest of the Northeastern seaboard, Plymouth receives ample amounts of precipitation year-round.
 On average, summer months receive slightly less precipitation than winter months.
-Plymouth averages about 47.4 in of rainfall a year.
+Plymouth averages about 52.8 in of precipitation a year.
+Plymonth gets the most snowfall in February, with 29 cm.
 Plymouth, like other coastal Massachusetts towns, is very vulnerable to Nor'easter weather systems.
 The town is sometimes vulnerable to Atlantic hurricanes and tropical storms, which infrequently threaten the Cape Cod region during the early autumn months.